 [Rule 102 amended in Gazette 3 Jun 2008 p.
 2134-5; 24 May 2013 p.
 2063.]

-103. Service by enforcement officer, certificate of
+103. Certificate of service by enforcement officer, administrative staff member or departmental officer

-(1) If a document is served by an enforcement officer on behalf of a party, the enforcement officer must, as soon as practicable after the service, give a certificate of the service to the party.
+(1) If a document is served by an enforcement officer, an administrative staff member or a departmental officer on behalf of a party, the person who served the document must, as soon as practicable after the service, give a certificate of the service to the party.

 (2) The certificate must be in an approved form.

-(3) The certificate is admissible as evidence and, in the absence of proof to the contrary, is proof that the document was served by the enforcement officer.
+(3) The certificate is admissible as evidence and, in the absence of proof to the contrary, is proof that the document was served by the enforcement officer, administrative staff member or departmental officer.

 [Rule 103 amended in Gazette 24 Aug 2007 p.
-4329.]
+4329; 3 May 2016 p.
+1360-1.]

-104. Service by other persons, affidavit of
+104. Affidavit of service by other persons

-(1) If a document is served by a party, or on behalf of a party by a person other than an enforcement officer, the party must lodge an affidavit of service completed by the person who served the document.
+(1) If a document is served by a party, or on behalf of a party by a person other than an enforcement officer, administrative staff member or departmental officer, the party must lodge an affidavit of service completed by the person who served the document.

 (2) The affidavit of service must state when, where, how and by whom service was effected.

 [Rule 104 amended in Gazette 24 Aug 2007 p.
-4329.]
+4329; 3 May 2016 p.
+1361.]

 Division 2 — Personal service